When I was considering making the switch to raw dog food, I felt as if I were going around in circles.

 Winner – Premade Raw Dog Food

 If feeding your dog bones makes you uncomfortable, then premade raw dog food will be your best bet.
-Premade raw dog food contains finely ground bone within the product.
+Prepackaged raw dog food contains finely ground bone within the product.
 It provides the essential calcium requirement without the fear of bone fragments causing issues.

 Keep in mind however that carnivorous animals have been eating meat and bone since the dawn of time, and modern dogs are perfectly capable of this.
 What’s most important is being a responsible dog owner when it comes to bones, knowing your dog, and maintaining supervision around feeding time.